OctopusDeploy/blog/blog/2020-11/configuration-as-code-what-is-it-how-is-it-beneficial/index.md

  - Config as Code
 ---

 Managing application configuration settings is becoming an increasingly important aspect of modern application development.
-Typically, configurations are stored with their associated application code repositories, and any changes necessitate a new version of the code to be deployed.
+Typically, configurations are stored with their associated application code repositories and any changes necessitate a new version of the code to be deployed.
 This is true, even if only a single configuration setting is changed!

 Configuration as Code (CaC) treats your application settings as first-class citizens.
 Often, this implies that the configurations are stored in their own repository and managed in a different process from the primary codebase.